-Manually implementing backpropagation to prove that I know how it works
+Manually implementing backpropagation to make sure I know how it works

 Timespan: March 2019